By Lindsay Childerhose

-Tests done on the plastic residue that washes up on beaches every year have shown that its largest contributor is not the plastic water bottles, microbeads, or shopping bags: instead, the pollution prizewinners are tiny synthetic fibers coming from clothing material.
-The fibers enter our water systems through the wash, and the rest is history.
+Each year, plastic residue washes up on beaches across the globe.
+Tests conducted on residue samples have concluded that the largest contributor to ocean plastic is not the usual suspects; plastic water bottles, microbeads or even shopping bags.
+Instead, the pollution prizewinner is MicroFiber: tiny synthetic fibers coming from clothing material.
+These fibers enter our water systems through the wash, and the rest is history.

 Up To 250,000 Synthetic Fibers Can Come Out Of Washing A Fleece Jacket Once